-In the long run, the growth rate of demand and the growth rate of supply have to converge.
-The supply side is given by natural growth rate, which is the summation of the growth of the labour force and the growth of labour productivity.
-However, different from Harrod's version, this rate of growth, from a Kaldorian perspective, is endogenous once productivity is determined by output growth based on the Kaldor-Verdoorn law (Kaldor, 1961; Verdoorn, 2002), which means that there is one natural growth rate for each given demand growth rate:
+The supply side is given by the natural growth rate, which accounts for by the growth of the labour force and the growth of labour productivity.
+However, different from Harrold's version, this rate of growth, from a Kaldorian perspective, is endogenous to output growth once productivity is determined by output growth based on the Kaldor-Verdoorn law:

-$$y_N = n + p = n + \lambda + vy \tag{2.1}$$
+$$y_N = l + q = l + \lambda + vy \tag{2.1}$$

-where y_N and y are, respectively, the natural and actual growth rates, n is the labour force growth rate, and p is the growth rate of productivity.
+where y_N and y are, respectively, the natural and actual growth rates, l is the labour force growth rate, and q is the growth rate of productivity.
 Productivity follows the Kaldor-Verdoorn law, in which λ is the exogenous technical change, and v is the Verdoorn's coefficient (the sensibility of productivity growth to actual growth rate).

-Following Palley (2003), demand is constrained by the rate of growth compatible with stability in the balance of payments.
-From the Balance-of-Payment Constrained Growth (BPCG) model, we have that the demand rate, which defines the actual growth rate, is given by Thirlwall's law (Thirlwall, 1979)3:
+Following Palley (2003), we assume that demand will be constrained by the rate of growth compatible with stability in the balance of payments.
+From the Balance-of-Payment Constrained where y_B is the BPCG rate, ε and π are the income elasticities of demand for exports and imports, respectively, and z is the world growth rate.

+Growth (BPCG) model, we have that the demand rate, that defines the actual growth rate, is given by Thirlwall's law (Thirlwall, 1979)3: